Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/benchmark.rst

 In the case where there are multiple input ports and/or multiple output ports, the timestamps from the first of these ports are used as these are the ports that contain the first timestamped sample of each iteration.

-Furthermore, if there are no input ports included in the design (such as DDS only mode), then the throughput will be measured using the timestamped data on the output port.
+Furthermore, if there are no input ports included in the design (such as DDS-only mode), then the throughput will be measured using the timestamped data on the output port.
 In such a case, the latency figures can be marked as invalid with the value reported as ``-1``.

 Bitonic Sort
 ============